DreanorFFXIV/Altoholic/README.md

 # Altoholic
 Everything you need for your alts.

-Only includes currencies for now, will add more over time.
+Features
+* Displays all currencies for all characters
+* Relog to your alt characters (Requires [Autoretainer](https://puni.sh/plugin/AutoRetainer))

 ### Preview
 ![](preview.png)